Proposed legislation could fund drug treatment outreach in homeless camps

 The bill would use money from ending the tax preference to fund outreach and engagement like what the Hand Up Project does.

-“It’s written for us, for what we do,” said Bob Kopp, volunteer president for the Hand Up Project.
+“It’s written for us, for what we do,” said Bud Kopp, volunteer president for the Hand Up Project.
 “It’s working, and all we need is the funding.”

 “If you actually believe in people and give them the resources they need to be successful, they can be very successful,” said Rep. Lauren Davis, D-Shoreline, who runs the Washington Recovery Alliance.
 She’s behind this push: She’s a sponsor on this and another bill and also has proposed putting money for outreach into the state budget.